patrodyne/hisrc-hyperjaxb/ejb/assembly/explore/Ex001-JustProduct/src/test/resources/org/patrodyne/jvnet/hyperjaxb/ex001/Explorer.md

 </plugin>
 ~~~

 In the *strategic* approach, each generated class implements these three interfaces: `Equals`, `HashCode`, `ToString`.
 The implementations include all fields in the class, unless a given field is annotated to be ignored by *BasicJAXB* in the XML schema.
 Logging for the `Equals` interface is [configurable][16].
-At the `TRACE` level, "field not equal" messages are generated in the log.
+At the `DEBUG` level, "field not equal" messages are generated in the log.
 These messages are verbose and should only be enabled for testing or deep trouble-shooting.
 Also, logging for the `ToString` interface is [configurable][16].
 It has three levels of detail corresponding to the `INFO`, `DEBUG` and `TRACE` log levels.
 The *strategic* approach provides for customization and runtime tuning.

 Alternatively, `overrideHET` can be set to *simple*, *simple1*, *simple2* or *simple3*.
 In the *simple* implementations, no interfaces are used; instead, the override is in-lined in the class at build time.
 The choice for *simple[123]* affects the details for the *toString()* override, only.
 The *equals(...)* override does not log the "field not equal" messages.
 The *simple* approach does not provide customization or runtime tuning and but can be configured during the build.